AnikhetMenon/Macchanger-/README.md

 # MAC_Address Spoofer-

-This MAC_Changer/Spoofing script help us to understand how efficiently an attacker or anyone can hide their identity behind the network
+-This MAC_Changer/Spoofing script help us to understand how efficiently an attacker or anyone can hide their identity behind the network
-This script uses Subprocess, Optparse and Regular Expression module of python.
+-This script uses Subprocess, Optparse and Regular Expression module of python.